 When you’re home all day with little kids, it is HARD to keep everything organized!
 Keeping up with laundry, staying on top of dishes, meal planning and prep, family schedules and commitments, bill paying, buying clothes before there’s a dire need for size 2T pants and it’s snowing – there are a lot of moving parts to keep up with at home.
-Staying organized is definitely a struggle for the stay at home mom!
+Staying organized definitely adds to stay at home mom stress!

 Here are a few tips that I’ve found help me a ton to stay organized at home:

 1. Get rid of the clutter.
 Seriously, when you have more stuff to organize, well, it’s going to take more of your time!
 If you do a ruthless purge and pare down the toys, knick knacks, household items, and clothing, you’ll find it’s immediately easier to stay organized.
 Because you made the job smaller!

 2. Delegate.
 Are you the only family member doing laundry?
 Why is that?
 An older child and your hubby are just as capable of switching a load of laundry as you are.
 See if there’s something on your plate that someone else can handle.